 Albion Sands is a small secluded beach on the western side of Gateholm Island.
-It gets its name from the paddle steamer (Albion) which was beached here in April 1837 after striking Crab Rock in Jack Sound.
+It gets its name from the paddle steamer (Albion) which was beached here on 18th April 1837 after striking Crab Rock in Jack Sound.
 Parts of the wreck can still be seen at low tide.
-The beach consists of sand and rocks backed by high cliffs of mudstones and sandstones.
-Access is either from Marloes beach at low tide, or via a steep, rugged route from the coast path.
-Walking from Marloes beach will usually involve walking across some rocks and carries the risk of being cut off by the tide.
+The beach consists of sand and rocks backed by high, unstable cliffs of mudstones and sandstones.
+Dogs are allowed at all times.